 2400 Ocean Front Walk, Santa Monica; (310) 939-0000.

 Perry's has nine Santa Monica bike rental locations and has the largest fleet in California.
 Choose from one-, two-, three-hour, all-day, or multi-day rentals beginning at $10 per hour.

 They'll even supply tag-alongs for kids.
 For example, the company's Legends Historic Bike Tour ($45 adults, $25 kids under 12) explores Santa Monica and Venice, where surfing, skateboarding, and beach volleyball originated.

 Helen's rents performance road bikes and mountain bikes for one, two, or seven days (though not hourly), starting at $65 per day.

 Need a riding partner?
-Helen's offers coed rides for intermediate to advanced cyclists the first Saturday of every month, a women-only group ride the third Saturday of every month, a beginner ride the first and third Sunday each month, and other regular local rides.
+Helen's offers coed rides for intermediate to advanced cyclists the first Saturday of every month; a women-only group rides the third Saturday of every month; a beginner ride the first and third Sunday each month, and other regular local rides.

 You can also hire a guide from Helen's to lead you on a private tour through the mountains.

 2400 Main Street, Santa Monica; (310) 581-8014.

 Bike Attack is flush with rental options for biking Santa Monica, from beach cruisers to Bianchi and KHS road bikes and KHS 29er mountain bikes outfitted with Shimano components.